 Selecting the right Scout unit is a very big deal for all involved.
-By the time a family comes to your unit, they may have experienced a lot of rejection from other groups and experienced situations where their child was not accepted by others.
+By the time a family comes to your unit, they may have felt a lot of rejection from other groups and experienced situations where their child was not accepted by others.
 The parents feel the same rejection as the child, so they may be nervous when seeking acceptance from a new group like yours.

-Every unit has a different culture because leadership is different at each unit.
+Every unit has a different culture because the leadership is different at each unit.
 The overall goals are the same, but the process of "how to get there" is different.
 Therefore, aligning the family's and the unit's expectations is an important part of selecting a unit.
 This is true for all Scouts, not just those with disabilities.

-Experience confirms that it is not only possible to support a youth with disabilities in any unit, but that this benefits everyone in the unit.
+Experience shows that not only is it possible to support a youth with disabilities in any unit, but that this benefits everyone in the unit.
 This opportunity exposes the Scout to helpful association in a "typical" environment.
 This also drives home the fact that the Scout is like the others, only needing to adjust here or there for this particular "thing".
 "Out of the box" thinking will need to be leveraged.
 You usually find that this Scout will far surpass others in certain skills.
 Leverage those so that the Scout feels like his or her contributions are valued within the unit.

-As for the unit, both the adult and youth leaders should get necessary background information on the youth's condition soon after the youth with a disability joins the unit.
-A systematic way to accomplish this is to have a Joining Conference with every Scout that joins your unit.
-Parents may need encouragement to share information about their child.
-Parents or guardians are the best people to explain those conditions so bring them in to talk with your unit's leadership if they are willing.
+As for the unit, the leaders should seek background information on the youth's condition soon after the youth with a disability joins the unit.
+A systematic way to accomplish this is to have a Joining Conference1 with every Scout that joins your unit.
+Family members are the best people to explain those conditions, so bring them in to talk with your unit's leadership if they are willing.
 Only discuss with others what has been authorized by the family.
 Privacy and discretion must be upheld in these situations.